Charles V, Holy Roman Emperor: Americas

 Finally, Spain did not abandon the Indies, largely based on the sayings of Vitoria: "After many barbarians have converted there, it would not be convenient or lawful for the prince to abandon the administration of those provinces."
-Therefore, Spanish rule was maintained as Sepúlveda claimed, but it was recognized that the Indians were people with their own rights as de las Casas paid for and enshrined in the New Laws, together with the papal bull Sublimis Deus.
-Given this, there was no longer talks about conquest, but about pacification, so urbanization was resumed, with specific instructions to avoid harm to the Indians.
-The regulations on how to act in the future, in terms of discoveries and colonizations, were the following:
+Therefore, Spanish rule was maintained as Sepúlveda claimed, but it was recognised that the Indians were people with their own rights as de las Casas paid for and enshrined in the New Laws, together with the papal bull Sublimis Deus.
+Given this, there were no longer talks about conquest, but about pacification, so urbanisation was resumed, with specific instructions to avoid harm to the Indians.
+The regulations on how to act in the future, in terms of discoveries and colonisations, were the following: